All Episodes

 He got to do the nice things.

-I was the one telling you to stop eating ordering McDonald's when you would pull up to the McDonald's.
+I was the one telling you to stop eating, ordering McDonald's when you would pull up to the McDonald's.

-You know, it's funny, he never told me to do that.
+You know, it's funny he never told me to do that.

 And when you pulled in, you drove yourself to the hospital and you knew you were in trouble.

-And you're you you described the scene.
+And you described the scene.

 And you had had a number of failed stents.